ʻĪao Valley State Monument and the ʻĪao Needle in Maui

 The park is open every day from 7:00 AM to 6:00 PM.
 Make sure you head out before the gates close at 6:00 PM to get the most out of your visit without any rush.

 Note that the last time to enter the park is at 5:00 PM, and you won’t be able to get in after that, which means postponing your visit to the day after.
+After your visit, we highly recommend taking the Haleakala sunset tour in Maui, one of the best trips you can join on the island.

 How Long to Visit ʻĪao Valley State Park?